nbagonoc/laracrud10/README.md

 ## About LaraCrud10

-Just a simple Laravel CRUD app with complete unit test.
+A simple Laravel10 CRUD app with CRUD unit test.

-Laravel is accessible, powerful, and provides tools required for large, robust applications.

 ## How to run locally: